For those who enjoy a good spin, here's a list of cycle-friendly cities.

 Portland, USA

-Portland's cycling people and their bicycles come in all shapes and sizes, and the city is often referred to as the most bike-friendly in the United States.
+People who ride bicycles in Portland come in a variety of shapes and sizes, leading many to refer to the city as the most bike-friendly in the United States.
 You're just as likely to see a home-welded tall bike as a complete carbon speed machine or a sticker-covered fixed gear while waiting at the lights.
 The Royal Sonesta Portland Downtown is an excellent spot to base yourself; not only is it centrally located, but they'll also offer you complimentary bikes to move around.
-With its artisan beer brewers, coffee roasteries, and farmers' markets, Portland is your oyster.
+Portland, with its artisan beer brewers, coffee roasteries, and farmers' markets, is an ideal destination.
 With over 500 kilometers of bike lanes, including Tilikum Crossing, a pedestrian and cycling bridge that spans the Willamette River, the city lives up to its bike-friendly image.